From SGPA to CGPA: A Complete Student Guide

 What is SGPA?

-SGPA, or Semester Grade Point Average, is a measure of a student’s academic performance during a single semester.
-It’s a numerical representation that takes into account the grades earned in all subjects for that specific semester and weights them by the number of credits assigned to each subject.
+SGPA, or Semester Grade Point Average, shows a student’s academic performance for one semester.
+It is calculated based on the grades you score in all subjects during that semester, along with the credits assigned to each subject.

 How to Calculate SGPA?

-To calculate your Semester Grade Point Average (SGPA), you’ll need three key pieces of information for each course you took in a semester: the credit hours, the grade, and the corresponding grade points.
+To calculate your Semester Grade Point Average (SGPA), you need three basic details for each subject in a semester, such as credit hours, grades, and their grade points.
+These values help you understand your overall performance in a simple way.

 Step 1: Note down the grade points earned in each subject.